-In this time of COVID-19, we in Health Humanities hope you are all well, maintaining physical distance and able to care for patients, family, friends - and yourselves.
+As we pass through the various stages of the COVID-19 pandemic here and worldwide, we in Health Humanities hope you are all well, and able to care for patients, family, friends - and yourselves.

 New Book Club focused on Palliative Care

 Dedicated to books that make us reflect deeply on the human condition.

 Our goal is to create a safe, open space for everyone to reconnect with the patient perspective, as well as to reflect on our own thoughts and feelings.

 Inaugural meeting to be held soon.
 More details here.